 1 teaspoon cayenne pepper

 1 can coconut milk

 ¼ cup thinly sliced scallions or green onion

 ½ cup finely chopped cilantro

 Chopped toasted peanuts for garnish

 In a large pot add oil and turn heat to medium-high.
 Add cubed chicken.
 Brown chicken, stirring often.
 Sprinkle turmeric, cayenne pepper, and garlic over the chicken and stir frequently to avoid burning.
 Quickly add chicken stock and coconut milk and stir.
-Add creamy peanut butter, lemon and lime juice, sugar, scallions and cilantro.
-Let soup come to a gentle boil and then simmer for 20 minutes.
+Add creamy peanut butter, lemon and lime juice, sugar, scallions, and cilantro.
+Let the soup come to a gentle boil and then simmer for 20 minutes.

 Bring soup to a boil and add egg noodles.
 Boil until noodles are cooked-through (see package for directions).

 Ladle soup into individual bowls.
 Garnish each bowl with chopped peanuts and serve.